rtdoyle/how-rhizobia-evolve/README.md

 This
 [folder](https://github.com/rtbatstone/how-rhizobia-evolve/tree/master/GWAS)
-contains the code to run the GWAS analyses and permutation tests described in the paper, as well as the code to produce Figure 3.
+contains the code to run the GWAS analyses and permutation tests described in the paper, as well as the code to produce Figure 3 and the information summarized in supplemental table S3.

 ##### Nucleotide diversity